jiaohehu/NPreview/README.md

 ```
 @ Apple
   A great fruit.

-@@ Apple
-  A great fruit.

-@@@ Apple
-  A great fruit.
 ```

 Each description block is designed to provide description text for one or more terms, where consecutive description blocks can be arranged one after another, and white spaces will be allocated between each block.

-Only one, two, or three at-signs can be used.
-They only differ in the styling of the term.
-For a single-at-sign the block is known as DEF1, and the term is to be styled as bold text.
-For double-at-sign the block is known as DEF2, and the term is to be styled as bold-italic.
-For triple-at-sign the block is known as DEF3, and the term is to be styled as bold-typewriter.

 If two or more terms are to be placed one following another they are to be recognized, for as long as they both start at the left-most of the column with each line having the exact same number of leading at-signs.